inforsrinivasan/SRCore/README.md

 # SRCore

-A reusable framework to share code across apps.
+A description of this package.